History of Python: Subsequent releases

 Python 3.2 defined a stable ABI, allowing extension modules to rely on functions across different Python versions.

 Python 3.5 added the typing module, which allows for type hints and function signature annotation.
 It additionally added the async/await syntax.
 Furthermore, .pyo files were removed, with .pyc files representing both unoptimized and optimized bytecode.

 Python 3.6 followed with async generators and async comprehensions (for lists as well as dicts and sets), as well as formatted string literals (f-strings).

 Python 3.10 introduced structural pattern matching via match/case statements.
 Additionally it provided improved error messages which "were inspired by previous work in the PyPy interpreter" and added the | union type operator.

 Python 3.11 expanded exception handling functionality.
 Around this version, there has been a focus on making Python faster; 3.11 is claimed to be 10–60% faster than 3.10, and 3.12 increases by an additional 5%.

 Python 3.12 added the new keyword type and improved error messages.

 Python 3.13 added an experimental just-in-time (JIT) compiler, the ability to disable the global interpreter lock, a new and improved interactive interpreter (REPL), and an incremental garbage collector.
 Starting with Python 3.13, it and later versions receive two years of full support (increased from one and a half years), followed by three years of security support; this is the same total duration of support as previously.

-Python 3.14.0 introduces e.g. a new opt-in interpreter, which is 3-5% faster.
+Python 3.14 introduced a new tail-calling interpreter as an opt-in feature, offering 3-5% better performance.

 Python 3.15 will "Make UTF-8 mode default"; This mode is supported in all current Python versions, but it currently must be opted into.
 UTF-8 is already used by default on Windows (and other operating systems) for most purposes, but an exception is opening files.
 Enabling UTF-8 also makes code fully cross-platform.